 When was the last time you had contact with a client?
 That will likely affect your message and follow-up strategy.
-And to ensure you're not neglecting people on your list, implement a rolling contact strategy.
+It can also help you ensure that you're not neglecting people on your list if you implement a rolling contact strategy.

-Using a CRM can help you identify and schedule follow-ups.
-Be sure to also include notes on recent conversations that you can use to make your follow-ups more personal.
+Using a client relationship management (CRM) tool can help you identify and schedule follow-ups.
+Be sure to also include notes on recent conversations that you can use to make your followups more personal.
 For instance, if a client mentions an upcoming trip, make a note to ask how he or she enjoyed it the next time you speak.